googlecloudrobotics/core/docs/concepts/federation.md

 name, but not the UID, so deletion and recreation upstream may result in an update in the downstream cluster.

+> **Note**: if you create a resource directly in the downstream cluster, the
+> behavior will depend on how the CRD is annotated.
+If `filter-by-robot-name`
+> is false, the cr-syncer will delete all downstream resources that don't
+> correspond to upstream resources.
+This means that by listing CRs in the
+> upstream cluster, you can reason about which CRs will exist in the downstream
+> cluster.
+>
+> If `cr-syncer.cloudrobotics.com/filter-by-robot-name` is true, then the
+> cr-syncer will ignore any downstream resources that are not labelled with a
+> matching robot name.
+This means that a robot can run ChartAssignments that are
+> synced from the cloud as well as those created directly in the robot cluster.

 In some cases, downstream deletion may be blocked.
 For example, if we have deleted an upstream ChartAssignment, but the robot-master has failed to remove its finalizer from the downstream ChartAssignment.
 This edge case leads to